CN3ves/5-/docs/index.md

 <details><summary>Situational: +1 bonuses and -1 penalties may be applied depending on conditions affecting the character or to particular action difficulties.</summary>
 <i>If the character gets into a tavern brawl with drunk clients, then maybe it is easier to dodge and a +1 bonus is applied.
 Likewise, dodging a goblin's sword is a normal effort, so no change is applied, but dodging a giant's sweeping club, is probably more difficult, providing a -1 penalty.</i></details>

-<details>Fatigue: each time a skill is used and fails, a cummulative -1 fatigue penalty is added to the skill<summary></summary>
+<details><summary>Fatigue: each time a skill is usedm if a 6 is rolled, a cummulative -1 fatigue penalty is added to the skill, preventing the character from constantly using the same skill.</summary>
-<i>If a character uses the same skill continuously</i></details>
+<i>If a character with the climb skill level 3 continuous to climb a mountain, he will risk becoming fatigated.
+For example, the player rolls a 6, getting a -1 penalty on the climbing skill.
+If the plawes was to roll another 6, the character would have accumulated a -2 fatigue penalty</i></details>

-**abilities**
+<details><summary><b>Abilities<b>: Abilities work a bit differently than skills because they represent a special use of a given skill.
+As such, if an ability succeds, the additional effect occurs, while if it fails, the roll defaults to the original skill with a drawback effect. </summary>
-abilitiesa are attached to skills: if an ability fail, it defaults to the base skill for success, but with a drawback
+<i>A charatcer attemps to use his Iaijutsu counter ability and fails.
+He will not be able to conter-attack his target, but his sword skills may still be successful as the ability check defaults to the attched skill.
+This means that the character may still do the regular skill effect.
+However, attempting to use the skill set the character off-balance and he will have a drawback of -1 defense penalty from failing it, regardelss of the result of the base skill (sword) </i></details>

 ### 2.4 Conflict effects